 Founded in 1901 in upstate Saratoga Springs, N.Y., ATC maintains 13 branches along the Adirondack Mountains area and offers access to two Amsure branches in Saratoga Springs and Albany, N.Y.

-While you’ll only need $5 to open a Lake Michigan Credit Union, you’ll need at least $5,000 in your health savings account to earn at the listed APY; balances below $5,000 will have a much lower rate.
+While you’ll only need $5 to open a Lake Michigan Credit Union account, you’ll need at least $5,000 in your HSA to earn at the listed APY; balances below $5,000 will have a much lower rate.
 The account doesn’t charge a monthly service fee and comes with a free debit card.
 You can use this debit card to pay for your medical costs and withdraw cash at any LMCU branch.
 You can also access your LMCU HSA funds through unlimited check writing and online banking.

 Founded in 1933, Lake Michigan Credit Union offers open and free membership.
 As you might expect, you can find LMCU branches in Michigan, but there are also several branches in Florida.
 Plus, in addition to LMCU ATMs, you can also take advantage of over 55,000 Allpoint ATMs.